Vigabatrin

-Vigabatrin, brand name Sabril, is a medication used to treat epilepsy.
-It became available as a generic medication in 2019.
+Vigabatrin, sold under the brand name Vigafyde among others, is a medication used in the management and treatment of infantile spasms and refractory complex partial seizures.

 It works by inhibiting the breakdown of γ-aminobutyric acid (GABA).
 It is also known as γ-vinyl-GABA, and is a structural analogue of GABA, but does not bind to GABA receptors.

+Vigabatrin is generally used only in cases of treatment-resistant epilepsy due to the risk of permanent vision loss.
+Although estimates of visual field loss vary substantially, risk appears to be lower among infants with treatment duration less than 12 months and the risk of clinically meaningful vision loss is very low among children treated for infantile spasms.

 Medical uses

 Epilepsy

 In Canada, vigabatrin is approved for use as an adjunctive treatment (with other drugs) in treatment resistant epilepsy, complex partial seizures, secondary generalized seizures, and for monotherapy use in infantile spasms in West syndrome.

 As of 2003, vigabatrin is approved in Mexico for the treatment of epilepsy that is not satisfactorily controlled by conventional therapy (adjunctive or monotherapy) or in recently diagnosed patients who have not tried other agents (monotherapy).

 Vigabatrin is also indicated for monotherapy use in secondarily generalized tonic-clonic seizures, partial seizures, and in infantile spasms due to West syndrome.